Deepak7781/AerosondeUAV_Sim/README.md

-# Aerosonde UAV Simulation
+# Aerosonde Mk 4.7 Fixed Wing UAS Simulation

-The simulation of open loop dynamics of the Aerosonde UAV by Textron systems.
-Referenced from Small Unmanned Airacraft: Theory and Practice by Beard and Mclain
+Simulation of the whole system of Aerosonde Mk 4.7 Fixed wing using Matlab and Simulink.